-Full TitleA Pilot Study of Nivolumab in Combination with Front-Line Neoadjuvant Dose Dense Paclitaxel and Carboplatin Chemotherapy and Post-Surgical Dose Dense Paclitaxel and Carboplatin Chemotherapy in Patients with High Grade Serous Ovarian, Fallopian Tube, or Primary Peritoneal Cancer
+Full TitleA Pilot Study of Nivolumab with or without Ipilimumab in Combination with Front-Line Neoadjuvant Dose Dense Paclitaxel and Carboplatin Chemotherapy and Post-Surgical Dose Dense Paclitaxel and Carboplatin Chemotherapy in Patients with High Grade Serous Ovarian, Fallopian Tube, or Primary Peritoneal Cancer

 One possible treatment for high-grade ovarian cancer is chemotherapy with carboplatin and paclitaxel, followed by surgery, and then followed with additional carboplatin and paclitaxel.
 In this study, researchers want to see if it is safe and feasible to give the immunotherapy drug nivolumab with carboplatin and paclitaxel, both before and after surgery, in women newly diagnosed with high-grade ovarian cancer.